Vertica Integration with DB Solo: Connection Guide

 - BINARY, VARBINARY, and LONG VARBINARY data types are not displayed.

-- For TIME, TIMESTAMP, TIMETZ, and TIMESTAMPSTZ data types, milliseconds are not displayed.
+- For TIME, TIMESTAMP, and TIMETZ data types, milliseconds are not displayed.